 Digital Gold is an electronic form of currency that is based on units of physical gold.
 The owner of the digital gold has a claim on its physical counterpart but, more often than not, never chooses to ‘collect’ on the gold.
 Instead, digital gold can be held, sold, or used to make purchases.

 Ultimately, digital gold has to be issued and underwritten by a company or institution.
 This adds substantial counterparty risk.
 Some digital gold is recorded in the same blockchain format as cryptocurrencies and is held as tokens in a digital wallet and sold on exchanges.
 This association with cryptocurrencies may be detrimental to its reputation.
 However, some investors argue that, unlike other cryptocurrencies, digital gold is backed by physical product.
+Some institutions sell digital gold within their own platforms.
+This offers a way for investors to own gold without the restrictions of coin or bar weight.
+The gold is never delivered.
+It is allocated to the investor as a fractional part of a larger 400-gram bar and can be bought or sold back to the provider digitally.
+This digital gold relies entirely on the counterparty to uphold its obligations, and it still incurs storage fees.

 The physical gold advantage